Eldfell: Final stages

 The volume of lava being emitted during the eruption fell steadily after the first few days.
 From its initial rate of 100 m3/s, the emission rate fell to about 60 m3/s by 8 February, and just 10 m3/s by the middle of March.
 The decline was slower after that, but by the middle of April the flow rate had fallen to about 5 m3/s.

 Short-lived submarine activity was discovered by a fishing vessel on 26 May, about 4 km northeast of Heimaey and 1 km off the coast of the mainland.
 The eruption finally came to an end in early July, when flowing lava was no longer visible, although subsurface flows may have continued for a few days longer.
 Shortly before the end of the eruption, a tiltmeter 1150 m from the crater which had been measuring ground deformation throughout the eruption detected subsidence towards the crater, implying that the shallow magma chamber which had fed the eruption was emptying out.

 In total, the volume of lava and tephra emitted during the five-month eruption was estimated to be about 0.25 km3.
 About 2.5 km2 of new land was added to the island, increasing its pre-eruption area by some 20%.
-In the end, the harbour entrance was narrowed considerably but not closed off, and the new lava flow acted as a breakwater, improving the shelter afforded by the harbour.
-Flakkarinn rafted several hundred metres towards the harbour along the top of the lava flow, but came to a halt well away from the water's edge.
+In the end the harbor entrance was narrowed considerably but not closed off, and the new lava flow acted as a breakwater, improving the shelter afforded by the harbor.
+Flakkarinn rafted several hundred metres towards the harbor along the top of the lava flow, but came to a halt well away from the water's edge.